VividCortex Explorer makes it easy to see your queries, their performance, and their impact on the database and infrastructure.

 To change what data is being charted above the ranked results, first add that metric in the Select to include that data in the table.
 (Any column you choose in your Order by will automatically be added to the Select columns.)
 Once added, you can click the three dots next to the column title and choose “Chart This Column.”
 Some data is only available in aggregate and cannot be charted.

 Hover over the chart to see the value at a specific point in time.
-This will also highlight that point in time on the Compare To chart as well, allowing you to correlate changes in metrics.
+This will also highlight that point in time on the other Views as well, allowing you to correlate changes in metrics.

 Up to 10 rows can be charted at a time.
 Hovering over a row of the table will highlight that row in the chart above.
 You may wish to eliminate rows of data from the chart if they are not relevant to your analysis.
 To remove a line of data from the chart click the colored circle to the left of a row.
 Click the circle again to graph it again.